sylvainhalle/Bullwinkle/README.md

    example of a visitor (class `GraphvizVisitor`), which produces a DOT file from the contents of the parse tree.

+If your goal is to create some object out of the parse tree, consider using the [object builder](#builder) class to simplify your work.

 Partial parsing                                                  {#partial}
 ---------------